imarc/handbook/strategy.markdown

 : Test every function and content object described in the wireframes/requirements against expected behavior, verify the presence of all pages in the site map, and make sure the required content is present and correct.

 Deliverables
-:	Issues should be entered as tasks in iMarc's [Workshop](https://workshop.imarc.net).
+:	Issues should be entered as tasks in Imarc's [Workshop](https://workshop.imarc.net).
 The Producer will traffic them.

 Time Req
 :	N/A (not budgeted with strategy)

-After design and development, before launch, iMarc employees who were not involved in creating the site assess the site for compliance with the project requirements, for general bugs, and for usability issues.
+After design and development, before launch, Imarc employees who were not involved in creating the site assess the site for compliance with the project requirements, for general bugs, and for usability issues.

 QA serves as a "last pass" to catch anything missed during production.